aircode610/pawsed/docs/lovable/00-knowledge-file.md

 ## Product: Pawsed (paused + paws — for when attention pauses)

-An AI-powered student engagement detection platform.
-Students upload lecture videos or use their webcam live — the system analyzes facial cues (eye closure, yawning, gaze direction, head pose) and provides a detailed engagement timeline, analytics dashboard, and AI-powered study recommendations.
+An AI-powered student engagement detection platform **for lecturers**.
+Lecturers upload lecture recordings or use a live webcam session — the system analyzes student facial cues (eye closure, yawning, gaze direction, head pose) and provides a detailed engagement timeline, analytics dashboard, section-by-section lecture scoring, and an AI teaching coach.
+The target user is the instructor, not the student.
+All language, insights, and recommendations should be framed as teaching advice.

 ## Design System